terça-feira, dezembro 29, 2009

 In the television series "The Prisoner" (The Prisoner, 2009), remake the U.S. channel AMC Cult of the British series of the '60s, we have the flagship creation of an interactive map of the "Village".
 Results of a technology of social control ("Social Engeneering") undertaken by the company Summakor, "The Village" is another one of these imaginary places, a mapping of mental life made to "fix broken people."
 Upon induction by heavy drugs, the Village is building a "consensual hallucination" (defined as the writer William Gibson gave to cyberspace) where they are sent to the Selfs of people with dysfunctional social order (paranoid, angry, depressed etc. ..)
 There they live in a village in pastels in a routine idyllic, simple and innocent.

+One product of this series is an interactive map on the site of the station where AMC can make a visit to various institutions and neighborhoods in the Village (and prohibited areas virtuous).
+Mapping ironic mind of the characters in the series, but, basically, is a reflection of contemporary techno-scientific agenda (click here to visit the map).
 "There are maps´to anywhere: chromosomes, galaxies, the brain, the cell, the spaces between atoms, cracks in the double helix, the edges of time.
 If maps invitations travels, these new maps inspire journeys of an altogether different, more associative sort.
 At the same time, they still connect to our traditional geographies, and are potential destinations of the orientating process; They lend themselves to a form of bushwhacking that is more interior, philosophic, imaginative" " (HALL, Stephen.
 "I, Mercator, IN: HARMON, Catherine.
 You Are Here: Personal Geographies and Other Maps of the Imagination.
 New York: Princeton Architectural Press, 2004, p.
 17.)

 As allegory, the maps have that capability Neoplatonic or Gnostic philosophy of a journey or imaginary, by taking the reality backwards, as it did in the lands of Lewis Carroll's Wonderland.
 But the project tecnognóstico is much more practical and instrumental: to make the map match the territory, be a guide to procedures, a control panel as icons on a desktop.
 When we click them control mental processes, psychological and cognitive.
 In the end, a techno project control, management, engineering, social and psychological.